 Tests for Aerodrome Facilities and Equipment to be Used in Emergencies

 Explain how the aerodrome conduct tests for facilities and equipment to be used in emergencies.
-The tests also cover the centers established during an emergency and frequency of the tests.
+This section also cover the handling centres established during an emergency and frequencies of the tests.
 The airport may use checklists for tests for facilities and equipment.
 The tests need to be done using proper techniques.
 The result of the tests shall be recorded.
-The checklists can either be a part of this manual or in a separate document.
+The checklists can either be a part of AEP or in a separate document.

 Example: